< PREV | NEXT > | INDEX | GOOGLE | UPDATES | CONTACT | $Donate? | HOME

 Besides, Trump is officially saying that's a show-stopper, but more quietly -- at least by his standards -- says he doesn't care.
 It appears it's the people around him who don't like the open mikes, since Trump's inability to behave himself will be more much more evident.
 In reality, it's unlikely the debate will amount to anything; it won't move the needle one way or another.
 It has nothing to do with what the campaign is all about.

 * It seems that 2nd Gentleman Doug Emhoff's two grown kids, Cole and Ella, are to no surprise drawing intense flak from the MAGA trolls, with Ella -- who has a higher profile -- taking most of the heat.
-It was exactly what I expected of the trolls.
+It was exactly what I expected.

 That scenario sent me back about 50 years, listening to the radio in the dark in an almost-unfurnished apartment.
 A song came out, with the singer including a monologue.
 I didn't know who she was, still don't, but as best I remember it went: